-Secretarial Auditor and their Report:
+Secretarial Auditor:

-Pursuant to the provis.ions of Section 204 of the Act read with The Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, your Company has appointed M/s.
-Bhumika Vipulbhai Ranpura, Practicing Company Secretary, Ahmedabad to conduct the Secretarial Audit of the Company for the financial year 2024-25.
-It is hereby confirmed that the Company has complied with the provisions of SS - 1 i.e. Secretarial Standard on meetings of Board of Directors and SS - 2 i.e.

-Secretarial Standards on General Meetings.
+Pursuant to the provisions of Section 204 of the Companies Act, 2013 and the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, the Company has appointed M/s.
+Bhumika Vipulbhai Ranpura, Practicing Company Secretary to undertake the Secretarial Audit of the Company.
+It is hereby confirmed that the Company has complied with the provisions of SS - 1 i.e. Secretarial Standard on meetings of Board of Directors and SS - 2 i.e. Secretarial Standards on General Meetings.
 The Report of the Secretarial Auditor for the FY 2024 - 25 is annexed herewith as "Annexure - A".